0

 Laitman together with his wife Olga in Sochi — and in the frame he is literally pushing her in the back.
 This is how, clearly and without embellishment, the “respect” of a Kabbalist toward his own wife looks.
 Not somewhere in private life, but in public — in front of students, who later circulate this image as a norm.
 A gesture that looks less like care or attention and more like cold detachment and demonstrative disregard.

-If religious form is used selectively, tradition retreats wherever it obstructs management and expansion, and power is locked inside a family center, sacred authority becomes cover for control.
+When religious form is used selectively, tradition retreats wherever it obstructs management and expansion.
+If power is also locked inside a family center, sacred authority becomes cover for control.
 The money side of that power is described in the article on Bnei Baruch finances, and the practical exceptions beside the leader in the access-hierarchy article.

 The kippah appeared and disappeared depending on the situation.
 Shabbat, kashrut, and other rules were never the organization’s internal limit.
-They worked as part of the facade while students were sold absolute spiritual discipline.
+They worked as part of the facade while students were taught to treat the discipline as absolute.

 Article navigation